The beat was an important part of these festivities – the beat that is Bhangra

 The record was officially broken, giving everyone who participated something to cheer and be happy about.
 Hats off to King G for managing to organise a brilliant event and one which will be remembered for many years to come.

-Records are there to be broken and for now King G along with everyone involved can feel proud of their effort.
+Records are there to be broken and for now King G along with everyone involved can feel proud of their effort for breaking the world record for Bhangra dancing.
 Who knows the dhol maestro may be already planning to smash another record in 2013!